VedaWebProject/Tekst/docs/content/setup/installation.md

 - [Git](https://git-scm.com/)
 - [Docker](https://docs.docker.com/engine/install)
-- Docker Compose (If you're on Linux, the [docker-compose-plugin](https://docs.docker.com/compose/install/linux/) for Docker is recommended.
+- Docker Compose (If you're on Linux, the [Docker Compose Plugin](https://docs.docker.com/compose/install/linux/) for Docker is recommended.
 Otherwise there's [Compose](https://docs.docker.com/compose/install/other/) standalone, for which the commands below have to be run as `docker-compose ...` instead of `docker compose ...`)

 ### Instructions